Brief Research Overview

 • Wonse Jo, Shyam Sundar Kannan, Go-Eum Cha, Ahreum Lee, and Byung-Cheol Min, "ROSbag-based Multimodal Affective Dataset for Emotional and Cognitive States", 2020 IEEE International Conference on Systems, Man and Cybernetics (SMC), Toronto, Canada, 11-14 October, 2020.
 Paper Link

-Human-Delivery Robot Interaction (2019 - Present)
+Human-Delivery Robot Interaction (2019 - 2023)

 Description: As delivery robots become more capable and necessary for quick and economic delivery of goods, there is increasing interest in using robots for last-mile delivery.
 However, current research and services involving delivery robots are still far from meeting the growing demand in this area, let alone being fully integrated into our lives.
 The SMART Lab investigates various practical and theoretical topics in robot delivery, including vehicle routing for drones, localization of a requested delivery spot, and social interaction between package recipients and delivery robots.
 To do this, we use mathematical methods to solve optimization problems and conduct experimental methods based on user studies.
 We expect that this research will play a major role in enabling delivery robots to deliver packages more intelligently and effectively, like professional human couriers, and that it will improve human-delivery robot interaction while increasing robot autonomy.